-My article about classrooms without borders and interculturalism was a featured article of the week on British Council!
+My article about classrooms without borders and interculturalism featured the week on the British Council!
 It discusses introducing different cultures to your classroom, along with some practical examples.
 Read the article below.

 Can we really spin the globe and jump in into the unknown in our classroom?
 Or has the administrative part of our job won and silenced our creativity?

-Interculturalism and classrooms without borders are a common research topics, but in many instances, it is really hard to introduce different cultures into the regular curriculum.
-In our country, primary school children have approximately two English lessons per week, and we don’t have public English preschools at all.
+Interculturalism and classrooms without borders are common research topics, but it is hard to introduce different cultures into the regular curriculum in many instances.
+For example, in our country, primary school children have approximately two English lessons per week, and we don’t have public English preschools.

 I will share examples of cultural immersion for different ages and different groups of students:

 2nd, 3rd, 4th grade

 While completing my National Geographic Certification, I developed a thematic unit that dealt with ocean and river pollution.
 We started from the global perspective of ocean pollution, and then we narrowed down our perspective to river pollution.
 We used guided brainstorming to conclude that many rivers flow through many countries.
 In our case, that was the Danube.
 Another example was the Nile.
 In the last lesson of the thematic unit, I organized a live video chat on Zoom.
 My online students from Egypt joined our lesson.

 The children had the opportunity to hear about pollution in the Nile from actual Egyptians.
 We discussed the processes of recycling and the attitudes the Egyptian and Serbian people had about pollution and waste disposal.
 We reached the same conclusions – we must decrease the amount of waste in our schools, no matter where we live.
 The chat also developed a deeper understanding of the river Nile.
 We found out what it meant to agriculture and survival in Ancient Egypt and modern Egypt.